 Costs Not Billed to Your UofM Student Account

-The Cost of Participation for your program notes which costs are included in your program fee and additional estimated costs that you will pay directly.
-Learn more about understanding the Cost of Participation document by viewing this short video.
-Both types of costs are factored into financial aid calculations.
+The Cost of Participation for your program shows which costs are included in your program fee and which additional costs you will pay directly.

 Before you apply to or confirm your participation on a program, review the Learning Abroad Center's Cancellation Policy to inform yourself of the timeline and financial obligations for canceling.